 At one place in the road our passage was barred by a large fallen tree, and in attempting to drive over it, we broke the double-tree of our carriage; but as we had brought tools and straps for such emergencies, we supplied its place with a limb of a tree, and drove on.
 Another large tree, partially fallen, filled our road with overhanging branches, and we had to stop to cut them away.
-The thirdfallen tree could neither be surmounted nor cut away, and we were obliged to make a road around it,
+The third fallen tree could neither be surmounted nor cut away, and we were obliged to make a road around it.

-When we were miles away from any dwelling-place, it began to rain.
-The thunder rolled, and the habitable place.
+other places it was filled up with the débris of the flood.
+All the bridges, both small and great, were gone.
+Bro.
+Rockwell, of Roaring Branch, having lightning flashed; but for seventeen miles we had to learned of our situation, came with a team to take us pass on without catching even a glimpse of a habitable place.
 We had serious fears that we should have to remain in the woods all night, as it would be dangerous to drive on in the darkness.
 But just at twilight we came in sight of the little village of Trout Run, in a basin-like valley.
 We were sad to see that it was filled with ruin and desolation.
 We found shelter in a hotel kept by a German, who informed us that he could give us rooms and hed, but little provision, as he could not obtain supplies.
 This, however, did not trouble us, as we had food enough.
-Nothing in the way of firewood could be found that was not soaked with rain. but a fire was kindled with some cigar boxes.
+Nothing in the way of firewood could be found that was not soaked with rain, but a fire was kindled with some cigar boxes.
 We could not get sufficient heat to dry our damp clothing.
 Although we were uncomfortable, our hearts were filled with gratitude that no harm had befallen either ourselves or our horses.

 At Trout Run we were told that it would not be possible to go any farther.
-We could obtain a small boat with which to cross the stream ; but there was no provision for getting the horses over.
+We could obtain a small boat with which to cross the stream; but there was no provision for getting the horses over.
 We proposed that a raft be made on which to transport our carriage.